JGen-Notes/BeeGenUtilitiesWindows/README.md

 There are two command-line utilities assisting developers in extracting information from the CA Gen Local Model.
 They are both 32-bit Java command-line programs running on Windows and using the CA Gen JMMI API to access local models.

-Summary of utilities
+Summary of utilities:

-BeeGenExtractorJSON
+- BeeGenExtractorJSON
 This utility accesses CA Gen Local Model and extracts metadata from the model and exporting the entire model's contents to two JSON text files.
-BeeGenExtractorSQLite
+- BeeGenExtractorSQLite
 This utility accesses the CA Gen Local Model and extracts its contents creating and populating an SQLite database.

 [Bee Gen API for Swift doumentation can be downloded here.](https://github.com/JGen-Notes/BeeGenAPIJava/blob/master/eu.jgen.beegen.model.api/BeeGenAPIDoc.zip)